yukizo3tm/sql-docs/azure-sql/database-watcher-overview.md

 If you create a new watcher and do not see monitoring data on dashboards and in the data store, or if you only see older data, review this section.

 - On the watcher **Overview** page, check the **Status** field to see if the watcher is running.
 If not, use the **Start** button on the same page to start data collection.
 A new watcher is not [started](database-watcher-manage.md#start-and-stop-a-watcher) automatically.

 - Check that the watcher has [access to the data store](database-watcher-manage.md#grant-access-to-data-store).

 - If you use an Azure Data Explorer database as the data store, check that the Azure Data Explorer cluster is started.
 For more information, see [Stopped Azure Data Explorer clusters](database-watcher-manage.md#stopped-azure-data-explorer-clusters).

 - Check that the watcher has the specific, limited [access to SQL targets](database-watcher-manage.md#grant-access-to-sql-targets).
 Additionally, if using SQL authentication for any targets, check watcher [access to key vault](database-watcher-manage.md#additional-configuration-to-use-sql-authentication), or use the recommended Microsoft Entra authentication instead.

 - If you want the watcher to use Microsoft Entra authentication to connect to SQL targets, make sure that [Microsoft Entra authentication is enabled](database/authentication-aad-configure.md) on the logical servers hosting the database and elastic pool targets, and on the managed instance targets.

 - If you created any private endpoints for the watcher, make sure that they are approved by the resource owner.

 - If you are using public connectivity, make sure that the [requirements](database-watcher-overview.md#public-connectivity) to allow the watcher to connect to targets, data store, and key vault are met.

+- The Azure Data Explorer cluster or database, or the Real-Time Analytics database might have been deleted after it was selected as the data store for your watcher.
+Navigate to the cluster and the database, and confirm that they exist.

 - If you are using the free Azure Data Explorer cluster, make sure that you haven't reached the [storage capacity](/azure/data-explorer/start-for-free#specifications) of the cluster.
 For more information, see [Free Azure Data Explorer cluster](database-watcher-manage.md#free-azure-data-explorer-cluster).

 If you make changes to watcher access or connectivity as part of troubleshooting, you might need to stop and restart the watcher for the changes to take effect.